 The committee expects to see all external letters received, not just selected letters.
 The dossier must contain, at a minimum, four external review letters.
-External reviewers are expected to be in positions of relevance to evaluate the associate professor of practice's regional, national, and international prominence.
-It is the responsibility of the departmental promotion committee and/or department head to solicit evaluations from outside reviewers.
-In a parallel but independent process, the candidate and the departmental promotion committee (and/or department head) will each prepare a list of outside reviewers.
+External reviewers are expected to be professors at major research universities; these reviewers should be viewed as senior contributors to the appropriate related discipline(s) or area of scholarship.
+It is the responsibility of the departmental promotion and tenure committee and/or department head to solicit evaluations from outside reviewers.
+In a parallel but independent process, the candidate and the departmental promotion and tenure committee (and/or department head) will each prepare a list of outside reviewers.
 There may be instances when the committee and the candidate suggest the same outside reviewer.
 This is perfectly acceptable; however, candidates may not suggest all of the outside reviewers.
+If a candidate and the committee choose the same reviewers, please be sure to indicate that in the table.
 The final set of external reviewers should include a balance between those suggested by the candidate and those suggested by the committee.
-At least three letters should come from those selected by the department committee/head/committee chair.
+At least three letters should come from those selected independently by the department committee/head/committee chair.
 Any deviation from this distribution should be explained in the dossier.
 If a candidate chooses not to submit a list of external reviewers, the dossier should note that the candidate was invited to provide a list, but chose to let the department select the reviewers.
 The final list of outside reviewers should never be shared with the candidate.
-Reviewers should not be former advisors, postdoctoral supervisors, co-investigators on grants, or coauthors on recent publications, or other relationships that may be perceived as being too close to the candidate.
+Reviewers should not be former advisors, postdoctoral supervisors, co-investigators on grants, or coauthors on recent publications, or should not have other relationships that may be perceived as being too close to the candidate.
 When possible, avoid selecting external reviewers from the candidate's Ph.D. granting institution or from universities at which the faculty member had a prior faculty position.